-Kilimanjaro is the highest point in Africa which is a superb challenge for fit trekkers and walkers a highly memorable and diverse experience.
-The flora, fauna and landscape around you changes continuously as the journey takes us higher, eventually reaching 5895m above sea level.
+Kilimanjaro is the highest point in Africa and one of the 7 summits.
+A superb challenge for fit trekkers and aspiring mountaineers to have a memorable and diverse experience.
+It is a must for any mountain and adventure enthusiast as it provides a very unique climbing experience.
+The flora, fauna and landscape around you changes continuously as the journey takes you higher towards the summit, eventually reaching the highest point at 5895m above sea level.

 What's not included

 - Items of a personal nature

 - Alterations to this itinerary (i.e. if different accommodations and services are provided then the price will most likely vary up or down)